Lower Semi-Continuity for $\mathcal A$-Quasiconvex Functionals under Convex Restrictions: Introduction

-for all $\zeta$ and $\phi \in C_c^\infty (\Omega)$ where $\Omega$ is an arbitrary domain with Lipschitz boundary.
+for all $\zeta$ and $\phi \in C^\infty (\T^d)$ where $\T^d=\R^d/\Z^d$ is the $d$-dimensional torus with unit volume.
 We will go into more detail later as we will use and develop the tools in \cite{RaitaPotentials} for our own situation.

 Many physical models fall into the constant rank $\mathcal A$-free framework, but with a codomain restricted to a convex set.
 There are examples from compressible fluids studying the Euler, the Euler-Fourier, and relativistic Euler equations, models for rarefied gases (Boltzmann, discrete kinetic models, BGK), and other models for electromagnetic fields in a vacuum and the mass-momentum tensor in the Schr\"odinger equation.
 In these cases it makes sense to consider the problem of $\mathcal A$-quasiconvexity and (sequential) lower-semicontinuity only for physically relevant values inside such a convex set.
-Let $K\subset \R^N$ be a convex set with non-empty interior (i.e.\ of full dimension), then we define $K$-$\mathcal A$-quasiconvexity and $K$-$\mathcal A$-free sequences, in analogy to the standard definitions, by adding the constraint that $U\in K$ for almost every $x\in\Omega$.
+Let $K\subset \R^N$ be a convex set with non-empty interior (i.e.\ of full dimension), then we define $K$-$\mathcal A$-quasiconvexity and $K$-$\mathcal A$-free sequences, in analogy to the standard definitions, by adding the constraint that $U\in K$ for almost every $x\in\T^d$.
 We will define these terms more rigorously later on.
-We can now state our main result of this paper. \begin{theorem}[Main Theorem] Let $p>d$, $f: \R^N \to [0,\infty)$ be continuous and satisfy the growth bound $f(z)\le C(1+|z|^r) $ for $C>0$, $r< p$ and let $f$ be $K$-$\mathcal {A}$-quasiconvex.
-Let $(U_n)\in L^p(\Omega)$ be a sequence that is $K$-$\mathcal A$-free on $\Omega$ for all $n$ and converges weakly in $L^p$ to $U\in L^p(\Omega)$, then
+We can now state our main result of this paper. \begin{theorem}[Main Theorem] Let $p>d$ and $f: K \to \Rbb$ be continuous and satisfy the growth bound $|f(z)|\le C(1+|z|^r) $ for some $C>0$ and some $r< p$.
+Then